Eugene Onegin

 Pushkin's personal background is equally as extraordinary as his body of work.
 Pushkin's great-grandfather was an Ethiopian soldier captured by the Ottomans.
 He was presented to Peter the Great as a gift.
 Tsar Peter sent him to Paris for education and he emerged Abram Petrovich Gannibal and became a Russian nobleman.

-"Yevgeniy Onegin" is a long verse poem composed of 389 stanzas of 14 lines in iambic tetrameter.
+"Yevgeny Onegin" is a long verse poem composed of 389 stanzas of 14 lines in iambic tetrameter.
 Opera singers and academics alike comment that the Russian original sounds much better than attempted translations.
-There are more than a dozen translations into English.
+There are more than a dozen translations of the novel into English.
 I have read five of them and they are all very enjoyable -- I can only imagine the pleasure of reading it in the original Russian.

-More than with other long reads of Russian literature, Onegin is a very impressive work of art.
+Among the other long reads of Russian literature, Onegin is a uniquely impressive work of art.
 The structural difficulty seems mind boggling.
-Like Latin languages, Russian words are gendered and Pushkin imposed word gener into his complex rhyme scheme: AbAbCCddEffEgg, wherein the capital letters denote feminine words and the lower case letters refer to masculine words.
+Like Latin languages, Russian words are gendered and Pushkin imposed word gender into his complex rhyme scheme: AbAbCCddEffEgg, wherein the capital letters denote feminine words and the lower case letters refer to masculine words.
 I think it's fair to say that most literate persons can compose a 14-line stanza that adheres to this scheme.
-But the genius to write nearly 400 beautiful stanzas boggles the imagination.
+But the genius and labor to write nearly 400 beautiful stanzas boggles the imagination.
 So it's little wonder that Pushkin is so highly revered among Russians.
+In one of the translations I read, the translator's preface recounts his research and discovery finding many everyday Russian citizens who can recite stanza upon stanza from memory -- and even in every town hearing tell of an old man who can recite the entire verse novel upon request.
 Recall from Dr. Zhivago when half-brother Yevgraf declares that no one loves poetry like a Russian.

 Eugene Onegin - June 13, 2025 Offering